-Harvard Surgical Program in Innovation (SPIN) The Harvard Surgical Program in Innovation (SPIN) is open to all General Surgery residents at BIDMC.
-The program enables residents to become surgical innovators, by combining the collaborative spirit of a hackathon with a more structured series of educational workshops.
-Residents meet for a series of monthly Saturday sessions in which they learn computer and electronic skills necessary to design and produce a medical device prototype.
-In between these formal sessions, they meet as teams and individually with the course directors and expert advisors from the Boston innovation ecosystem of biotech and medtech entrepreneurs and venture capitalists.
-Assigned readings and videos demonstrating techniques are posted online.
-The experience culminates in a "pitch finale" where the teams pitch their ideas before a panel of expert judges.

-Research Beth Israel Deaconess Medical Center ranks among the top recipients in National Institutes of Health funding among independent hospitals nationwide.
-With more than \$20.5 million per year in extramural (direct and indirect) research support, the Department of Surgery ranks among the top academic surgical departments in NIH funding.
-With faculty appointments at Harvard and MIT, our surgical faculty are members of the Harvard Stem Cell Institute, the Wyss Institute of Biologically Inspired

-Engineering, the Harvard-MIT Broad Institute, the Harvard Program in Global Surgery and Social Change, and the Consortia for Improving Medicine with Innovation & Technology (CIMIT).
-Following the second or third clinical year, residents are required to pursue a two-year research elective in any number of available areas that include basic science or clinical outcomes.
+Research Beth Israel Deaconess Medical Center ranks among the top three recipients in National Institutes of Health funding among independent hospitals nationwide.
+With nearly \$14 million per year in extramural (direct and indirect) research support, the Department of Surgery ranks among the top five academic surgical departments in NIH funding.
+With faculty appointments at Harvard and MIT, our surgical faculty are members of the Harvard Stem Cell Institute, the Wyss Institute of Biologically Inspired Engineering, the Harvard-MIT Broad Institute, the Harvard Program in Global Surgery and Social Change, and the Center for Integration of Medicine and Innovative Technology (CIMIT).
+Following the third clinical year, residents are required to pursue a two-year research elective in any number of available areas that include basic science or clinical outcomes.
 It is also possible for residents to seek advanced degrees in public health, business administration, or education.
-We recognize the importance of developing the next generation of surgeon-scientists and are supportive of residents who wish to pursue a PhD during residency training.

-These opportunities are intended to teach residents the requisite skills to become surgeon-investigators engaged in clinical or translational research and leaders in academic surgery.
+The Department of Surgery has agreed to support tuition for one individual annually to pursue a master's degree in any of the Harvard schools of graduate education.
+This is a competitive process that is awarded to the resident proposing the most meritorious project.
+These opportunities are intended to teach residents the requisite skills to become leaders in academic surgery and make an impact early in their careers.
 BIDMC surgery residents have been very successful in obtaining high-quality research and clinical fellowships in Boston and nationwide.

-There are multiple mechanisms, listed below, to provide residents with salary support to help defray the costs of an advanced degree, research supplies, or a research technician.
-Residents may also obtain full salary support through a commitment to clinical moonlighting at BIDMC during the fellowship period. - The Sandra and Richard Cummings Resident Research Fellowship in Surgery is awarded to five residents annually, based on the merits of their proposed research. - Institutional research training grants (Surgical Critical Care, Gastrointestinal Diseases, Vascular Surgery, Transplantation, Pediatric Surgery, and Global Health) supported through the NIH and other sources) - A prospective fellow and principal investigator may apply for a fellowship grant from the NIH, American College of Surgeons, Society of University Surgeons or other foundations - A principal investigator may support the research fellow directly Opportunities are also available for surgical housestaff during their clinical training to participate in clinical research conducted by members of the Department of Surgery.
+Residents are candidates for support by one of three mechanisms: - Four NIH-funded NRSA training grants (Surgical Critical Care, Gastrointestinal Diseases, Vascular Surgery, and Transplantation) - A principal investigator in Surgery may support the salary for two fellowship years - A prospective fellow and principal investigator may apply for the NRSA fellowship grant from the NIH or apply for funding through many other mechanisms available to support fellowship research Opportunities are also available for surgical housestaff during their clinical training to participate in clinical research conducted by members of the Department of Surgery.
+"I was allowed and encouraged to pursue diverse and even 'alternative' projects during my research time.
+I was able to combine my interests in surgery, global health, legislative advocacy, and health policy and pursue an MPH at the Harvard School of Public Health." - Nakul Raykar, MD (2017), Paul Farmer Global Surgery Research Fellow